 My pup named Wednesday was brought home nine months after bringing 9 home.
 I wanted to grow my family and I wanted 9 to grow up with a friend.
-My mindset was still working outside the home and staying a little bit longer in hell as I saw an end in the not too far distance.
+My mindset was still working in a secure government job as I saw an end in the not too far distance.
 The character Wednesday on The Adams Family was an influence and counting it out right now, yes, you got it – nine letters.
 Not intentional, but kind of meaningful.
 My human daughter was also born on a Wednesday.

 Picking up my pup named Wednesday